google/zetasql/docs/data-manipulation-language.md

 ```

 Using `REPLACE` is the same as deleting the existing row and inserting a
 replacement one.
-As a result, any columns that you do not mention in the
+As a result, any columns that you don't mention in the
 replacement row are cleared and replaced with their default values.
 If you want
 your statement to preserve the values of unspecified columns, use
 `INSERT OR UPDATE`.